kuniyoshi/Tima/README.md

 # TODO

+- use logger to show error, instead of `print`
 - add a timming that removes notificatoin
 - ContentView's Picker leads to memory leak
 - submit on enter while editing time